rasoulifarhad/java-projects/simple-tdd-demo/src/main/java/com/farhad/example/connect4/tdd_implementation/note.md

 Requirement 3

 It is a two-person game, so there is one colour for each player.
 One player uses red ('R') and the other one uses green ('G').
 Players alternate turns, inserting one disc every time.

+Requirement 4

+We want feedback when either an event or an error occurs within the game.
+The output shows the status of the board on every move.